Sempra Energy (SRE) Cut to Hold at Zacks Investment Research

-Zacks Investment Research lowered shares of Sempra Energy (NYSE:SRE) from a buy rating to a hold rating in a research report released on Monday, March 26th.
+Sempra Energy (NYSE:SRE) was downgraded by Zacks Investment Research from a “buy” rating to a “hold” rating in a note issued to investors on Friday.

 According to Zacks, “Steady focus on the expansion of its renewable capacity will enable Sempra Energy to provide emission-free power to customers.
 Over the next five years, the company expects to make capital expenditure and investments of approximately $24.8 billion.
 Such strong capital investment strategies have led the company to outperform its broader industry in last three months.
 Its recent Oncor buyout has added Texas’ largest electric transmission and distribution provider to Sempra Energy’s portfolio.
+Steady focus on the expansion of its renewable capacity will enable the company to provide emission-free power to its customers.
 However, the company continues to face headwinds in the form of stringent government regulations and operational risks.
-Its operations are subject to risks associated with breakdown or failure of equipment or processes due to fuel supply or transportation disruptions, natural calamities and accidents.
-Moreover, the Aliso Canyon leak has been pushing up its quarterly expenses.”
+Sempra Energy’s operations are subject to risks associated with breakdown or failure of equipment or processes due to fuel supply or transportation disruptions, natural calamities and accidents.”

-Sempra Energy (NYSE:SRE) last posted its quarterly earnings results on Tuesday, February 27th.
-The utilities provider reported $1.54 EPS for the quarter, topping analysts’ consensus estimates of $1.40 by $0.14.
-The business had revenue of $2.96 billion during the quarter, compared to analysts’ expectations of $2.82 billion.
-Sempra Energy had a net margin of 2.28% and a return on equity of 8.86%.
-The business’s quarterly revenue was up 3.3% on a year-over-year basis.
-During the same period last year, the company posted $1.52 earnings per share. equities analysts predict that Sempra Energy will post 5.55 earnings per share for the current fiscal year.
+Sempra Energy (NYSE:SRE) last released its earnings results on Tuesday, February 27th.
+The utilities provider reported $1.54 earnings per share (EPS) for the quarter, topping the consensus estimate of $1.40 by $0.14.
+The company had revenue of $2.96 billion for the quarter, compared to analyst estimates of $2.82 billion.
+Sempra Energy had a return on equity of 8.86% and a net margin of 2.28%.
+Sempra Energy’s quarterly revenue was up 3.3% on a year-over-year basis.
+During the same period in the prior year, the firm posted $1.52 EPS. research analysts predict that Sempra Energy will post 5.6 earnings per share for the current fiscal year.

-The business also recently disclosed a quarterly dividend, which will be paid on Sunday, April 15th.
-Investors of record on Friday, March 23rd will be issued a dividend of $0.895 per share.
-This represents a $3.58 dividend on an annualized basis and a yield of 3.25%.
-The ex-dividend date of this dividend is Thursday, March 22nd.
-This is an increase from Sempra Energy’s previous quarterly dividend of $0.82.
-Sempra Energy’s dividend payout ratio (DPR) is 66.05%.
+In related news, VP G Joyce Rowland sold 3,948 shares of the company’s stock in a transaction on Thursday, April 5th.
+The stock was sold at an average price of $109.81, for a total transaction of $433,529.88.
+Following the completion of the sale, the vice president now directly owns 2,655 shares in the company, valued at approximately $291,545.55.
+The sale was disclosed in a filing with the SEC, which is available through this link.
+Over the last 90 days, insiders have purchased 235,000 shares of company stock valued at $23,000.
+0.17% of the stock is owned by corporate insiders.

-A number of hedge funds and other institutional investors have recently bought and sold shares of the stock.
-BlackRock Inc. grew its stake in Sempra Energy by 2.4% during the fourth quarter.
-BlackRock Inc. now owns 20,631,499 shares of the utilities provider’s stock valued at $2,205,919,000 after acquiring an additional 475,879 shares in the last quarter.
-Capital International Investors grew its stake in Sempra Energy by 14.8% during the third quarter.
-Capital International Investors now owns 11,467,602 shares of the utilities provider’s stock valued at $1,308,797,000 after acquiring an additional 1,474,282 shares in the last quarter.
-Parnassus Investments CA grew its stake in Sempra Energy by 22.1% during the fourth quarter.
-Parnassus Investments CA now owns 4,398,413 shares of the utilities provider’s stock valued at $470,278,000 after acquiring an additional 796,352 shares in the last quarter.
-Geode Capital Management LLC grew its stake in Sempra Energy by 3.3% during the fourth quarter.
-Geode Capital Management LLC now owns 2,656,308 shares of the utilities provider’s stock valued at $283,424,000 after acquiring an additional 85,865 shares in the last quarter.
-Finally, Bank of New York Mellon Corp grew its stake in Sempra Energy by 8.4% during the fourth quarter.
-Bank of New York Mellon Corp now owns 2,559,513 shares of the utilities provider’s stock valued at $273,662,000 after acquiring an additional 199,223 shares in the last quarter.
+Hedge funds have recently made changes to their positions in the stock.
+Pin Oak Investment Advisors Inc. bought a new stake in shares of Sempra Energy during the 4th quarter worth $116,000.
+MHI Funds LLC bought a new stake in shares of Sempra Energy during the 4th quarter worth $130,000.
+Front Row Advisors LLC bought a new position in Sempra Energy in the fourth quarter valued at about $130,000.
+Calton & Associates Inc. bought a new position in Sempra Energy in the fourth quarter valued at about $139,000.
+Finally, Fieldpoint Private Securities LLC bought a new position in Sempra Energy in the third quarter valued at about $153,000.
 Institutional investors and hedge funds own 82.43% of the company’s stock.

-COPYRIGHT VIOLATION WARNING: “Sempra Energy (SRE) Cut to Hold at Zacks Investment Research” was first posted by Macon Daily and is the sole property of of Macon Daily.
-If you are viewing this article on another site, it was copied illegally and reposted in violation of United States & international trademark and copyright law.
-The correct version of this article can be read at https://macondaily.com/2018/04/02/sempra-energy-sre-downgraded-to-hold-at-zacks-investment-research-updated.html.
+TRADEMARK VIOLATION WARNING: “Sempra Energy (SRE) Cut to Hold at Zacks Investment Research” was posted by Macon Daily and is the property of of Macon Daily.
+If you are reading this report on another website, it was copied illegally and republished in violation of U.S. & international copyright & trademark law.
+The original version of this report can be read at https://macondaily.com/2018/04/06/sempra-energy-sre-cut-to-hold-at-zacks-investment-research.html.

 Sempra Energy Company Profile